cmstead/js-refactor/README.md

 ## Installation

 #### Extensions Panel:
 Click on the extensions icon on the left-hand side of your editor.
-In the search bar type "JS Refactorings."
+In the search bar type "JS Refactor."
 Find the extension in the list and click the install button.

 #### Command Pallette
 Open VS Code, press F1 and enter `ext install` to open the extensions panel, follow the instructions above